labbces/conekt_grasses/CoNekT/docs/source/building/001_GO_InterPro_CAZymes_domains.md

-# Adding GO term and InterPro domain definition
+# Adding GO term, InterPro domain and CAZymes descriptions definition

 Descriptions for GO terms, InterPro domains and CAZymes descriptions should be added before adding functional annotation.
 This step should be completed first.
 In the top menu click on 'Add' and select 'Functional Data'.